Catholics applaud President Trump, hit birth control at prayer breakfast

 Mr. Mulvaney championed President Trump’s success in including faith “into our policies,” appointing conservative justices and focusing attention to religious freedom around the world.

-“I’ve been sitting with him with leaders from around the world, and he’s pointed to them and said, ‘You’re not doing enough to help the Christians from your country,’” he said in a speech to breakfast attendees at the Marriott Marquis hotel in downtown Washington.
+“I’ve been sitting with him with leaders from around the world, and he’s pointed to them and said, ‘You’re not doing enough to help the Christians from your country,’” he said in a speech to breakfast attendees at the Marriott Marquis hotel in Northwest Washington.

 Mr. Mulvaney, who is also the director of the Office of Management and Budget, shared an anecdote about preparing for Mr. Trump’s most recent State of the Union address and watching as the president made notes in the margins on his copy of the speech.